mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 </section>
 <section markdown="1">

 I remember when I first heard about Tinder.
 Back then it still had this mystique!
 Like it was an invite into a world of *Eyes Wide Shut* balls and all sorts of craziness!
-Sure people nowadays use it for more traditional dating, but I still remember female friends (along with many of my male ones too) always insetting the qualifying, "Yeah but I only signed up as a joke!
+Sure people nowadays use it for more traditional dating, but I still remember female friends (along with many of my male ones too) always inserting the qualifying, "Yeah but I only signed up as a joke!
 Ha Ha Ha!"
 Yet something in their hearty har hars often struck me as a bit empty.

 So naturally my first profile was on Tinder, but I only signed up to create *Sex Tapes*.
 Ha Ha Ha!